dnesteryuk/whisperer/README.md

 ## Usage

-### Describing VCR fixtures
+### Describing VCR cassettes

-VCR fixtures are described in `fixture builders`.
-It is Ruby DSL which repeats structure of VCR fixture:
+VCR cassettes are described in `cassette builders`.
+It is Ruby DSL which repeats structure of VCR cassette:

 ```ruby
 Whisperer.define(:arya_stark) do